genomicsITER/sexQC-for-NGS-data/README.md

 <!-- ------------------ SECTION ------------------ -->
 ## Approach 2: sex check analysis with a Heuristic
 A second approach uses an in-house heuristic algorithm coded in BASH.
 The script let us to analyze the coverage or vertical-depth of 11 selected genes located in the non-pseudoautosomal regions (NPAR) of the X and Y chromosomes (Table 1).
 We then assess the depth distribution accross chromosomes X and Y in order to identify high covered genes suitable for sex classification based on read depth.

-Briefly, this is the algorithm:
+Briefly, the heuristic follows this algorithm:
 <ol>
-  <li>Get the coverage distribution in NPAR of chromosomes X and Y.</li>
+  <li>Compute the coverage distribution in NPAR of chromosomes X and Y.</li>
   <li>Identify genes with high coverage.</li>
   <li>Extract selected gene regions from the corresponding BAM files.</li>
-  <li>Obtain the number of reads per-chromosome and per-gene.</li>
   <li>Filter reads with a mapping quality lower than 50 (MQ<50).</li>
+  <li>Obtain the number of reads per-chromosome.</li>
+  <li>Obtain the number of reads per-gene.</li>
   <li>Compute the fraction of reads in chromosomes X and Y according to [Equation 1].</li>
   <li>Plot results.</li>
 </ol>